thoughtbot/guides/protocol/README.md

 Ask for a final code review in Hipchat for the pull request from dev into master.
 It is important this is done by someone other than the person initiating a release build.
 All feature branches should have been code reviewed and pull requested into dev up to this point.
 This final pull request into master is the last checkpoint and review before AppStore deployment.
 Redundant, but a final quality control check.

-When :thumpsup:, close pull request and comment `Merged.`
+When :thumpsup: , close pull request and comment `Merged.`

 Tag the build with an annotated git tag

 	git tag -a v1.3.1-102 -m "v1.3.1-102 AppStore Release on 15June2013"

-Archive in Xcode
+Archive in Xcode with the client's AppStore distribution provisioning profile and certificates.

+Validate the build

 Submit to AppStore through Xcode using the RevUnit iTunes connect account created for this specific project under the client's iTunes connect account.